logzio/docker-collector-metrics/README.md

 ### 2. Run the container

+You'll set your configuration using environment variables in the `docker run` command.
+Each parameter is formatted like this:
+`--env ENV_VARIABLE_NAME="value"`.

 For a complete list of options, see the parameters below the code block and in the [_Modules_](#modules) section at the bottom of this doc. 👇